• Home

 ✓

 Radon Levels: Glencoe is in Cook County, EPA Radon Zone 2 with moderate to high risk.
-Testing is inexpensive ($15-$50), and mitigation — a sub-slab depressurization system — typically costs $800-$1,500.
+Testing is inexpensive ($15–$50), and mitigation — a sub-slab depressurization system — costs $800–$1,500.
+Cook County offers free test kits through the Department of Public Health at 708-865-6177.

 ✓

 Egress Windows: Required for bedrooms (5.7 sq ft opening, 44" max sill height).
-Older Glencoe homes often have small basement windows that don't meet code for bedrooms — budget $4,000-$7,000 per egress window installation.
+Older Glencoe homes often have small basement windows that don't meet code for bedrooms — budget $4,500–$8,000 per egress window installation in 2026 (slightly up from prior years due to material costs).

 ✓

 HVAC Capacity: Older heating systems may not have capacity for additional conditioned space.
-Basements stay naturally cool but need heating in winter.
-Duct extension or supplemental heating options should be evaluated.
+Duct extension or supplemental mini-split heating should be evaluated during the estimate phase.

-Glencoe projects reflect the exceptional quality expectations of North Shore's most affluent community.
-These figures are for complete, permitted projects with professional execution:
+Glencoe projects reflect both the quality expectations of one of Chicago's most affluent communities and the 2026 material cost environment.
+These figures are for complete, permitted projects with professional execution, adjusted for current tariff-impacted pricing:

 Standard finish includes moisture management, framing, insulation, drywall throughout, recessed lighting, comprehensive electrical, LVP flooring, HVAC extension, radon mitigation, and professional paint.